July 21, 2019 1:16 pm

 Fat Friends = A Fat You?

-While it's not always the case, multiple studies have shown that the more overweight friends a person has, the more likely it is that the person will be overweight.
-The reasons for this are unclear, though it's easy to speculate on why this could occur.
+Although it's not always the case, several studies have shown that the more overweight friends a person has, the more likely they are to be overweight themselves.
+The reasons for this are unclear, although it's easy to speculate about why this might happen.

-More often than not, people adopt the habits of their friends.
-So, if you're constantly with people who snack or go out to eat, you're likely to join them, which can easily lead to weight gain.
-While you don't have to give up your friends just because they may be heavier than you'd like to be, you should be aware of this fact and try to avoid taking on their bad habits.
+In most cases, people take on the habits of their friends.
+So if you're constantly around people who snack or go out to eat, you're likely to join them, which can easily lead to weight gain.
+You don't have to give up on your friends just because they're heavier than you'd like to be, but you should be aware of this fact and try to avoid picking up their bad habits.

 Suggest other, more active activities you can do with your pals, like going to play a round of miniature golf instead of things like dining out or going drinking, which also involves calorie intake.
 Who knows?
 You might just help your friends to be healthier too!